valerius2k/vbox/src/VBox/Additions/os2/Doc/readme.txt

 OS/4-related problems (hardware-assisted virtualization support in VBox and more)
 - Dmitry Zavalskov (_dixie_) for help with QSINIT, ARCALDR and related problems (debugging and more).
+- Ko Myung Hun for hunting DBCS-relating errors and puching me into correct direction.

 The current version.
 -------------------